 Skip to content

-Urgent Help
+Urgent help

 Are you, or someone you know, in immediate danger?
+Call 999 or go to the nearest A&E.

 Help from the NHS

 • Call NHS 111.
 If you are unsure, call 111.
-They are open 24 hours a day and can provide advice and guidance when you need help urgently, but not in an emergency (A&E should always be used in an emergency).
+They are open 24 hours a day and can provide advice and guidance when you need help urgently but not in an emergency (A&E should always be used in an emergency)

 • Call Bradford NHS First Response on 0800 952 1181 in a mental health crisis.

-• Ask your GP for an Emergency Appointment.
-If you are waiting for an appointment please also consider who you can talk to from the information below.
+• If you are waiting for an appointment, please consider who else you can talk to.

-Someone to talk to:
+Someone to talk to

 • Qwell - Free digital chat and mental wellbeing support for adults in the UK.

-Places to go:
+Places to go

 • Safe Spaces - a crisis support service for anyone in mental health distress.
 It provides a homely place to stay overnight for children and young people aged seven to 17.